giantswarm/rfc/automatic-cluster-upgrades/README.md

 Our customer can have a different set of constraints when it comes to allow changes in their clusters.
 The maintenance schedule would define those and then the clusters can rely on a policy to enforce the desired behavior.

-The maintenance schedule would be possible to be referenced from different cluster resources (Cluster,Machine Pool, KubeadmControlPlane, Apps,...) letting controllers to decide if the resource would be or not reconciled.
+The maintenance schedule would be reconciled by the cluster upgrade scheduler and it will program the upgrades based on that restrictions.

 The maintenance schedule would contain